-Despite the restrictions, there are still plenty to do.
-If you get tired of just enjoying the soft sand and the warm sun or the cool waters (which is close to impossible), you can go to Station 1 or Station 3 on White Beach and hire a boat for island hopping.
-There are several around Boracay, most popular of which is Magic Island where you can go cliff diving.
+Despite the restrictions, there is still plenty to do.
+If you get tired of just enjoying the soft sand and the warm sun or the cool waters (which is close to impossible), you can go to Station 1 or Station 3 on White Beach and hire a boat for Island hopping.
+There are several around Boracay, the most popular of which is Magic Island where you can go cliff diving.

 You can also take a tricycle and head to Mount Luho.
 It’s a very easy hike up to the observation deck where you can take in a panoramic view of the island.
 There’s also a small zoo with exhibits of exotic and local birds found on the island.

 There are different areas in Boracay, and the most popular is White Beach where you can enjoy the famous white sound.
 At the tip is Diniwid Beach, a more rocky area and cliffside waters.
 On the other side of the island is Bulabog Beach, now becoming known as a great place for kitesurfing.
 It’s a very small island so rent a bike, a scooter, or hire a tricycle and work your way around to discover all the island can offer.

 When you’re ready to head back home, after two weeks on your Philippines itinerary of a lifetime, go back to Caticlan airport and connect to your international flight via Manila.
 You also have the option of heading to Kalibo International Airport, a 3-hour van ride from the Caticlan jetty.
 It has international flights to Malaysia and Korea that can connect you to your next destination.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.